The Codex of Kairos

 - Creating a University Teacher Preparation program

-If Pathfinders are interested in exploring projects around educational leadership, policy, and assessment, there will be a parallel track for those Pathfinders we refer to as Guardians.
+If Pathfinders are interested in exploring projects around educational leadership, policy, and assessment, there will be a parallel track for those Pathfinders we refer to as Navigators.

 The Mission of Kairos is to make the world work for everyone on the planet through spontaneous collaboration in the shortest time possible without disadvantaging any groups or individuals or compromising the planet itself.